Before getting started with this lesson, we recommend taking some time to:

 Staying on top of ongoing client service needs can often involve many manual reminders and spreadsheets that are prone to mistakes and errors.
 Hubly can help you eliminate these by configuring Workflow Rules and connecting your account to Zapier.

-We recommend using Streams to quickly and visually categorize all of your current clients as Active Clients:
+We recommend using Streams and/or Tag Groups to quickly and visually categorize all of your current clients as Active Clients:

 Located in the client card, Streams make it quick and easy for everyone on your team to know exactly who they are working on and what's important to that contact at a glance: